 Create monogram letter

 Now type the letters of your initial in the space provided.
 The lettering is generated on screen.

 Select a font from the droplist.
 For this style, a serif font would work best.
-In this case, we have chosen Schoolbook.
+Choose a suitable monogramming font such as Schoolbook or similar

 Set the Letter Height to, say, 40 mm.